1abdullahkhan2001/Spoy-Canal-Sample-Labelling/README.md

 # Spoy-Canal-Sample-Labelling
 The Spoy Canal project aims to analyze its water chemistry and explore potential solutions to make it clean.
-This file helps in labeling our samples respectively.
+This file helps label our samples.

 ## Station
 | Station no. | Abbreviation | Description |